weimingtom/wt32sc01/README.md

 # wt32sc01
-[WIP] My ESP-IDF LVGL project for WT32-SC01
-With LVGL 7 demo
+[WIP] My ESP-IDF LVGL project for WT32-SC01 with LVGL 7 demo

 ## How to burn to WT32-SC01
 * WT32-SC01 v3.2, ESP32-WROVER B.